bassel97/SuperPositionUnityGame/README.md

 - Jumping when Grounded.
 - Wall Jump on contact.

-## Creating the split scene setup
+## Creating the split screen scene setup
-Two split screens each rendering its some of the obstacles
+Two split screens each rendering its some of the obstacles.
+A game manager to keep timer track.